 Covid it is safe to call and visit us:

-All the staff in both practices have now been vaccinated with the Pfizer vaccine both for your safety and ours.
+All the staff in both practices have been fully vaccinated with the Pfizer vaccine both for your safety and ours.
 This has been done to provide the optimum safety when you visit our practice.
-We will ensure that we keep up to date with our vaccinations as required.
+We are ensuring that we keep up to date with our vaccinations as required.